A question I ask myself at least weekly…is it better to be loud?

 It certainly seems to hold people’s attention more easily.
 And even though some people voice authoritative monologues about something they know nothing about, people seem to accept it.
 It’s like the confidence makes people think they must be right in what they are saying.

 I have given excellent presentations, but I did need guidance on how to deliver the content.
 Once I was confident in what I was saying, and knew how to answer any questions fired at me, I was fine.
-People seemed to hear me, but it took a lot of practice.
+People seemed to hear me, but it took a lot of practice, and it was kind of a given that they should listen to the presenattion.
 In every day life, that’s just not practical.

 Here is a plea to those that may be guilty of this – but probably won’t recognise it as they just think they are outshining rather than covering others: